-What is the first thing that comes to mind when you think of the most expensive thing in a data center?
+What is the first thing that comes to mind when thinking of the most expensive part of a data center?
 The answer is probably network equipment, right?

-When you minimize the space your cabling infrastructure takes up, it allows for better airflow (cooling), consumes less power and decreases your costs of ownership.
-For shorter runs or in an internal cabinet patching environment there are even Mini CAT6 cables available which are 50% smaller than a standard CAT6 cable and can carry a 10Gig signal up to approximately 30 feet.
+By minimizing the space your cabling infrastructure takes up, you allow for better airflow (cooling), consume less power, and decrease your costs of ownership.
+For shorter runs or in an internal cabinet patching environment there are even Mini CAT6 cables available which are 50% smaller than a standard CAT6 cable and can carry a 10G signal up to approximately thirty feet.
 Talk about space saving!

-So, before you spend the extra money and take up lots of extra space on CAT6A cable, be sure to talk to your cable manufacturer and explore all your options to find the best fit for your data center.
+So, before you spend the extra money and take up useful and expensive space on CAT6A cables, talk to your cable manufacturer and explore all your options to find the best fit for your data center.

-Learn more about how CAT6 copper network cabling can reduce 50% of the cabling bulk in data centers.
-Respect Layer One® and start reducing overcrowding, cooling costs and downtime!
+Learn more about how CAT6 copper network cabling can reduce 50% of the cabling bulk in data centers in one of our quick and informative Layer One videos.